-One, is how you structure your CV and two, is what format should it be in.
+One, is how you structure your CV and two, what format it should it be in.

-And in terms of structure, I’d always suggest going for a chronological CV.
+And in terms of structure, I’d always suggest going for a chronological marketing CV.

 A chronological CV goes in date order from the most recent job, right the way down to your past.